 Market research analysts7, also known as data analysts, have strong mathematical and analytical skills.
-Their job is to review and analyze market conditions to forecast the sales potential of a specific product or service.
-The primary purpose of this job is to help businesses determine the products and services consumers want as well as the type of consumer they should market too and the price they should charge.
+Their job is to review and analyze market conditions to forecast a specific product or service’s sales potential.
+This job’s primary purpose is to help businesses determine the products and services consumers want and the type of consumer they should market too, and the price they should charge.
 Typical day-to-day duties of a market research analyst include:

 - Reading and analyzing market research